braydonnugent/Project1_Group4/README.md

 # Tasks
   Our project team divided our tasks in to three parts:
   -Do certain professions retire at an earlier age?
---What factors influence early retirement?
+  -What factors influence early retirement?
     How has retirement age changed overtime for everyone?

 First Task:
 #  Do certain professions retire at an earlier age?